 OuterVision Power Supply Calculator

-This is one of the oldest and most popular power supply calculator tool for selecting the right power supply for your Desktop, Server and Mini-ITX build for HTPC purpose.
+This is one of the oldest and most popular power supply calculator tools for selecting the right power supply for your Desktop, Server and Mini-ITX build for HTPC purpose.
 This is a very accurate power supply calculator and it comes with more options and features than other power supply wattage calculators.
 It has got two modes of operation for calculating power consumption, basic and expert.
 The basic mode or version allows you to select minimum sets of components (major parts) to estimate the total power consumption while the expert version allows you to choose various PC parts or components (USB, LED, Controllers, Liquid Cooling etc.) and also adds CPU and Graphics Card Overclocking fields.
-Other great thing about this power calculator is that it also analyzes the energy cost of your build per year which may come very handy for some users.
+Another great thing about this power calculator is that it also analyzes the energy cost of your build per year which may come very handy for some users.
 Highly Recommended by me.

 Be quiet!
 Power Supply Calculator

 A decent power supply calculator from be quiet!, which is known for its silent PC cases, CPU coolers, Fans and Power Supplies.
 This is a basic PSU calculator tool and has very few components to choose from.
-Not as accurate as the above mentioned power supply calculator tools but good enough to get an idea about your computer power consumption.
+Not as accurate as the above-mentioned power supply calculator tools but good enough to get an idea about your computer power consumption.